STIXProject/stix-ramrod/docs/updates/cybox/cybox_2.0_to_2.0.1.rst

 ~~~~~~~~~~~~~~~

 CybOX 2.0 allows for the definition of multiple Object Property field values
-through the use of reserved list delimiter, which is defined to be ``','``
+through the use of a reserved list delimiter, which is defined to be ``','``
 (a comma).
 Grammatical commas were expressed as ``<![CDATA[&comma;]]>``.

 CybOX 2.0.1 changed the reserved list delimiter to be ``'##comma##'``, allowing